vitest-dev/vitest/docs/guide/cli.md

   Run tests only against changed files.
 If no value is provided, it will run tests against uncommitted changes (including staged and unstaged).

   To run tests against changes made in the last commit, you can use `--changed HEAD~1`.
-You can also pass commit hash or branch name.
-If you want to compare it with a branch `--changed=origin/develop`.
+You can also pass commit hash (e.g. `--changed 09a9920`) or branch name (e.g. `--changed origin/develop`).

   If paired with the [`forceRerunTriggers`](/config/#forcereruntriggers) config option it will run the whole test suite if at least one of the files listed in the `forceRerunTriggers` list changes.